-In addition, in order to ensure that the sale of alcohol under occasional licences is appropriately conditioned to uphold the licensing objectives, the Board could also request that applicants complete an Occasional Licence Supplementary Information Form.
-This approach is already adopted in some other board areas, where occasional licence holders are asked to demonstrate how they will promote the five licensing objectives, and provide practical examples of how they plan to comply with each objective.
+In order to ensure that the sale of alcohol under occasional licences is appropriately conditioned to uphold the licensing objectives, the Board could also include an Occasional Licence Application and Supplementary Information Form as an appendix.
+This would ask occasional licence holders to demonstrate how they will promote the 5 licensing objectives, and provide practical examples of how they plan to comply with each objective.